 The reasons for optimism are growth trajectories and investment; not being dependent on EU markets; confidence in demand for their product services and confidence in the opportunities presented by Brexit.
 The nine respondents who expressed neutrality or pessimism over Brexit cited uncertainty over the final Brexit deal and supply chain issues such as increased cost of imports.

+The telephone survey of 29 prominent local businesses provided some qualitative understanding of how businesses are feeling about, and preparing for, Brexit.
 The businesses in the survey represented ten different sectors.
 Most of the businesses have their main UK site in the HotSW area, which illustrates that business decisions are made locally and impact locally.